Automorphisms of procongruence curve and pants complexes: Definitions

 \section{Definitions}

-A surface $S$ is of type $(g,n)$ if it is diffeomorphic to $S_{g,n}$, namely the closed orientable surface of genus $g$ with $n$ deleted points.
+A surface $S$ is of (topological) type $(g,n)$ if it is diffeomorphic to $S_{g,n}$, namely the closed orientable surface of genus $g$ with $n$ deleted points.
 We occasionally write $g(S)$ for the genus of $S$.
 The surface $S_{g,n}$ is {\it hyperbolic} if $2g-2+n>0$.
+We will restrict henceforth to hyperbolic surfaces.

+Throughout this paper, we denote by $Z(G)$ the center of a group $G$ and, given a subgroup $H$ of $G$, we denote by $Z_G(H)$ the centralizer of $H$ in $G$ and by $N_G(H)$ the normalizer of $H$ in $G$.

+Attached to a hyperbolic surface $S$ of type $(g,n)$ are the {\it Teichm\"uller space} $\cT(S)$ and the \emph{ Deligne--Mumford (DM) moduli stack} $\cM(S)$, parameterizing smooth algebraic curves whose complex model is diffeomorphic to $S$.
+We will also consider the \emph{DM compactification} $\bM(S)$ of $\cM(S)$.
+This is the DM moduli stack which parameterizes the \emph{stable curves} obtained as nodal degenerations of the curves parameterized by $\cM(S)$.
+All these moduli stacks have dimension $d(S)=d_{g,n}=3g-3+n$, which we then call the \emph{modular dimension} of $S$ or of the corresponding type.